dswann101164/azure-noob-blog/posts/2025-11-03-azure-cost-optimization-complete-guide.md

 ---
-title: 'Azure Cost Optimization: A Complete Practical Guide'
+title: 'Azure Cost Optimization 2025: The Complete Framework'
 date: 2025-11-03
 summary: A real-world guide to optimizing Azure costs using rightsizing, automation, cleanup, governance, tags, and financial accountability.